digidem/Mapeo-Shell/README.md

 # Mapeo Shell App

-This mobile app is designed for user testing new proposed UI/UX changes for[Mapeo Mobile](https://github.com/digidem/mapeo-mobile).
+This mobile app is designed for user testing new proposed UI/UX changes for [Mapeo Mobile](https://github.com/digidem/mapeo-mobile).

 These two design changes are: